jpmit/ggj14/README.md

 ----------

-The game can be played with a USB gamepad, but unfortunately due to time constraints I had to 'hard code' this in, hence the in-game tutorial features keyboard controls only.
+The game can be played with a USB gamepad, but unfortunately due to time constraints I had to 'hard code' this in, hence keyboard controls are more reliable.

 The controller I used is an inexpensive SNES like controller made by 'totalconsole' (purchased from Amazon).
 So if you use one like this,